ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 Facts
 -----
-These are variables that contain information pertinent to the current host (`inventory_hostname`), they are only available if gathered first.
+These are variables that contain information pertinent to the current host (`inventory_hostname`).
+They are only available if gathered first.

 ansible_facts
-    Contains any facts gathered or cached for the `inventory_hostname` Facts are normally gathered by the M(setup) module automatically in a play, but any module can return facts.
+    Contains any facts gathered or cached for the `inventory_hostname` Facts are normally gathered by the :ref:`setup <setup_module>` module automatically in a play, but any module can return facts.

 ansible_local
-    Contains any 'local facts' gathred or cached for the `inventory_hostname`.
+    Contains any 'local facts' gathered or cached for the `inventory_hostname`.
     The keys available depend on the custom facts created.
-    See the M(setup) module for more details.
+    See the :ref:`setup <setup_module>` module for more details.

 Connection variables
 ---------------------
-These are variables are normally used to set the specifics on how to execute actions on a target, most of them correspond to connection plugins but not all are specific to them, other plugins like shell, terminal and become are normally involved.
+Connection variables are normally used to set the specifics on how to execute actions on a target.
+Most of them correspond to connection plugins, but not all are specific to them; other plugins like shell, terminal and become are normally involved.
-Only the common ones are described as each connection/become/shell/etc plugin can define it's own overrides and specific variables.
+Only the common ones are described as each connection/become/shell/etc plugin can define its own overrides and specific variables.

 ansible_become_user
-    The user Ansible 'becomes' after using privilege escalation, this must be available to the 'login user'.
+    The user Ansible 'becomes' after using privilege escalation.
+This must be available to the 'login user'.

 ansible_connecion
     The connection plugin actually used for the task on the target host.